Month 12, Day 26, Saturday 7:00 a.m.

 Eventually, after spending half the day searching, she finally found a concoction she thought would work in Arcane Alchemy, Vol. III.

 The group proprioception potion let everyone who drank from the same batch instinctively know where the others were for a period of time.
+It was a vague extra sense that worked even without being able to see the others of the group, like a person could tell where their elbow was, even in the dark.
 It was not blood magic, because it did this by dint of the main component—a magical sea lichen that connected and disconnected any singular part of itself at will, still somehow communicating with the greater whole to capture prey and then confine it until it starved to death.
 The lichen fed off the nutrients of its prey’s decaying body, filtering them out of the water.
 In this case, the exchange given to the lichen for its properties was a simple sugar solution.

 No one would complain if a lichen were used as a still-living component.

 The potion would be useful for any stealth operations, but also in chaotic emergencies where one person getting separated and lost could be dangerous.
-Additionally, an instinctive knowledge of where everyone else in a combat team was could make a small group work much more effectively together.
+Additionally, an instinctive knowledge of where everyone else in a combat team was would allow a small group to work much more effectively together.
 After all the trouble with the Morrows, she was sure Oliver would be interested in anything that could give his lesser numbers an advantage.

 She checked to make sure Tanya was still studying with Newton on the library’s second floor before she left, and then made her way down to Waterside Market.

-She didn’t have enough gold to buy all the components she would need for the sleep-deferring spell, but Katerin would reimburse her for any alchemy components, and Sebastien could at least compile a price list for the rest.
-While she was shopping, with each jingle of coins leaving her purse causing her a pang of regret, she wondered about the wards around the Menagerie.
+She didn’t have enough gold to buy all the components she would need for the sleep-deferring spell, but Katerin would reimburse her for any alchemy components used for the Verdant Stag, and Sebastien could at least compile a price list for the rest.
+While she was shopping, each clink of coins paid from her shrinking purse causing another pang of regret, she wondered about the wards around the Menagerie.

-She bought the more common ingredients first, most from the relatively cheaper market stalls that didn’t ensure the same kind of preservation and freshness as the more expensive permanent shops.
-She went to one of the cheaper shops for the remaining components of the new potions she planned to brew that weekend.
-They also had a couple of the less expensive items needed for the sleep-deferring spell, which she still couldn’t actually afford.
+She bought the more common ingredients first, most from the relatively cheaper market stalls that didn’t ensure the same kind of preservation and freshness as the more expensive permanent storefronts.
+She went to one of the cheaper shops for the remaining components she needed for the new potions she planned to brew that weekend.
+They also had a couple of the less expensive items needed for the sleep-deferring spell.

 The person working the counter directed her to a more elite alchemy shop a few blocks north of the market for the rarer components.

-The inside was marble floors and dark wooden shelving, all polished to gleam in the light of the many spelled light crystals illuminating the shop.
+When Sebastien found it, she knew immediately that everything inside would be expensive.
+The interior was all marble floors and dark wooden shelving, polished to gleam in the light of the many spelled light crystals illuminating the shop.
 Components sat in the shelves, some behind protective glass or under preservative spells.

 Sebastien found a small jar of water imbued with energy from the Plane of Radiance, a vial of moonseeds, and a tiny little jar holding the soporific pollen of an elcan iris.
 Each cost a handful of gold, but the shelves still lacked the most important components.